 What to See in Lyon

-France's third-largest city, founded some 2,000 years ago, is packed with culture and history.
+France's third-largest city, founded around 2,000 years ago, is packed with culture and history.
 There are more museums, historical buildings, and amazing restaurants than you could count, but you can have just as much fun wandering the streets or hanging out in the city's many green spaces.

 Cathédrale Saint-Jean-Baptiste is a popular attraction in the foodie district of Vieux Lyon.
 The majestic Basilica of Notre-Dame de Fourvière that sits atop a hill overlooking the city is a living church that doubles as an art museum, and you can waste away an afternoon dancing to the buskers that linger around this part of town, called Fourvière.
 Then there's Place Bellecour, a massive square where you can get lost in the crowds while devouring a pastrami sandwich or one of those delectable street crepes.

 Speaking of food, this city is known for its old-fashioned, rustic fare.
 Michelin-rated restaurants are certainly not hard to come by and rest assured they're worth the splurge.
 You can save a little bit of money by going at lunchtime rather than dinner.
-The top eateries will usually feature set menus in the afternoon for as cheap as $20-some USD.
+The top eateries will usually feature set menus in the afternoon for as cheap $20.
 Artisan coffee and mixology reign in the beverage department.

 After your lunchtime indulgences, get some fresh air at Parc de la Tête d'or, a sweeping park in the center with statues and gardens.
-Or rather, dip into one of the world-class museums: the Gallo-Roman Museum of Lyon-Fourvière or the Museum of Fine Arts.
+Or dip into one of the world-class museums: the Gallo-Roman Museum of Lyon-Fourvière or the Museum of Fine Arts.